Kim Go-eun: Ambassadorship and endorsement

-Regarding her decision to limit her appearance in advertisements, she said, "I never thought about my image or potential endorsement deals when choosing the next film project.
-What worries me is what impact my appearance in commercials would have on my roles."

-In 2019, Kim was named a Chanel Ambassador for South Korea, and was later selected to be one of the seven faces of Chanel's "J12 Turns 20" campaign in 2020.
+Regarding her decision to limit advertisement appearances, Kim noted that she never prioritized her image or potential endorsements when selecting film projects.
+"What worries me", she explained, "is what impact my appearance in commercials would have on my roles".
+Despite this selective approach, in 2019, Kim was named a Chanel Ambassador for South Korea, and was later selected to be one of the seven faces of Chanel's "J12 Turns 20" campaign in 2020.
 In August 2019, at a press conference held at the Korea Press Center, Kim was appointed as an honorary ambassador for Korea's Ministry of the Environment's Resource Circulation.

 Philanthropy

-In April 2019, Kim donated million (approx. US$17,460) to the victims of the Gangwon Province Wildfire.
-In late February 2020, the Korean NGO Good Neighbors revealed that she had made a donation of million (approx. US$82,640) to provide 40,000 masks for low-income families in South Korea during the COVID-19 pandemic.
-In honor of Korean National Children's day, Kim donated million won (approx. $44,000) to the Children's Hospital of the Seoul National University Hospital on May 5, 2021.